wrediam/axl-compression/README.md

 ## System Architecture

+The system uses equivalent system prompts for both modes to ensure fair comparison:
-The system uses a clear, readable system prompt that teaches the model to interpret AXL compression while responding in normal English.
+- **AXL mode**: Compressed system prompt with legend teaches the model to interpret AXL
+- **Normal mode**: Uncompressed system prompt with identical instructions
+- Both prompts have the same semantic content

 Python handles all compression/decompression automatically.

 **Conversation Flow:**
 1. User input → compressed → added to history
-2. Compressed history sent to LLM with legend
+2. Compressed history + compressed system prompt sent to LLM
 3. LLM responds in normal English
 4. Response → compressed → added to history
 5. Repeat

+**Key Innovation:** The system prompt itself is compressed using AXL, reducing overhead while maintaining the same instructional content as the normal mode.

 ## Requirements